All Saints' Church

 Organist & Director of Music

 Kevin J. O’Malia holds Bachelor’s Degree Master’s degrees, with honors, from Westminster Choir College of Rider University.
 His concentrations of study were in organ, choral conducting and church music history.
 Mr. O’Malia is also extremely active as an instructor, as an adjunct professor at several colleges, and as frequent clinician for the American Guild of Organists and the Royal School of Church Music in America.
-He currently lives in Lawrenceville with his husband Tom and their dogs, Jack and Brian.
+He currently lives in Lawrenceville with his husband Tom and their dogs, Riley and Brian.